ssvlabs/awesome-ssv/README.md

   This backend scrip in this repo allows has all the necessary functions to easily manage a staking pool.
 It can be also used separately, just to generate keys or do key splitting.
   It has these actions:

-      - Create Validator keys (for Deposit)
+      - create validator keys (for Beacon Chain Deposit Contract)
-      - generate-keyshares (for SSV contract)
+      - generate keyshares (for SSV Contract)
-      - deposit-keyshares
+      - deposit keyshares
-      - deposit-validators
+      - deposit validators

 #### Validator key splitting / distribution (key shares creation)